kalaLokia/kalalokia.github.io/README.md

 # My Self

 > * *This is just a page on the web that I own, I guess.
-It will have more contents and be functional after some years I suppose or will stay as dead like me.*
+It will have more contents and will be functional after some years I suppose or it will stay as dead like me.*